pitchmuc/aepp/README.md

 pip install aepp --upgrade
 ```

+**NOTE TO PYTHON 3.10.X**

+At the moment, not all packages are supported on python 3.10.X, therefore, please use this module with a python 3.9.X version.\
+You can use pyenv to generate a local environment if required.

 ## Getting Started

 In order to get started, I have compile a guide to help you initialize this module and what is required.